TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

 To bring up this manual in your default browser, type: \"bib help\"

 More than one command can be used.
 They will be run in order.
-Execution will stop at the first command that fails.
-For example, you have modified some entries in biblio.txt and you have modeified your libreoffice document with these new references.
-You could run: \"bib import-lo update-lo ref-new ref-update\"
+Execution will stop at the first command that fails. (\"ignored\" errors are OK.)
+For example, you have modified some entries in biblio.txt and you have modified your libreoffice document with these new references.
+You could
+run: \"bib import-lo update-lo ref-new ref-update\"

 If a command doesn\'t run, it could be the files are up-to-date.
 If you want to force a command to run, remove the status/ file associated with